LuisThiamNye/roam-toc/README.md

 I would recommend saving this as a template with #roam/templates

 Some current limitations:
-- The heading must be visible on the page in order to jump to it.
-(The script could be improved by automatically expanding blocks as necessary.)
+- After you have manually collapsed a parent block of a heading, jumping to that hidden heading will no longer work.
+You will have to navigate away from the page and back.

 ## Changelog:
+- 2021-06-14: Can now expand collapsed blocks and jump to hidden headings.

 - 2021-05-14: Supports rendering markdown:
 ![Screenshot 2021-05-14 at 17 11 40](https://user-images.githubusercontent.com/41270840/118298705-b99d6380-b4d7-11eb-9d28-8281200b78cf.png)